cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 {% badge /img/posts/2024/2024-01-12/target.png 140 https://www.oxfordlearnersdictionaries.com/definition/american_english/sniper %}

-It’s harder to believe in (and sell) a magical pill that cures everything than one that targets a very specific disease.
+It’s harder to believe in (and to sell) a magical pill that cures everything than one that targets a very specific disease.

 Computer scientists are hired based on an assessment of their capacity to bring something new to the table.
-To get hired, the most important is proving that one can make an **immediate impact on a certain project**.
+To get hired, the most important is proving that one can make an **immediate impact** on a certain project.
-Thus, in the highly competitive tech industry, I believe in adopting the mindset of a specialist rather than of a generalist when preparing the résumé.
+Thus, in the highly competitive tech industry, I believe in adopting the mindset of a specialist rather than of a generalist when preparing a résumé.

 Those with unique skills earn the highest rewards; it's supply and demand.